 However, on a trip home, a storm at sea blew Anthony’s ship off course. instead of landing in Portugal, Anthony came ashore in Sicily.

 His timing was good: the Franciscans were gathering in Assisi for a general meeting, or chapter, and St. Francis himself would be there, It was at the chapter that Anthony decided to remain in italy.

 On one occasion, Anthony made it his mission to bring back to the Catholic faith a man belonging to the Cathars, a sect that hated the Church and especially hated the doctrine of Our Lord’s Real Presence in the Blessed Sacrament.

 Nothing Anthony said made any impression on the man, Then on a holy day, Anthony carried the Blessed Sacrament in procession through the streets.
-People knelt as the Sacred Hot passed by.
-When Anthony encountered the Cathar, the obstinate man remained standing.
-But his mule went down on its knees.
+People knelt as the Sacred Heart passed by.
+When Anthony encountered the Cathar, the obstinate man remained standing, but his mule went down on its knees.
 The miracle of the mule convinced the Cathar, and he returned to the Church.

 After Anthony died, so many miracles occurred through his intercession that Pope Gregory IX declared him a saint just one year after his death.
-Almost 800 years later, Anthony still holds the record the the fasted canonization.
+Almost 800 years later, Anthony still holds the record for the fastest canonization.